-Widespread opiate addiction and overdose has been in the news as a national epidemic for quite some time.
+Widespread opiate addiction and overdose have been in the news as a national epidemic for quite some time.
 The Centers for Disease Control and Prevention reports that 60% of overdose deaths involve an opioid, and more than half a million people died from drug overdoses between 2000 and 2015.

 For years, experts have aimed to draw public attention and government resources to this problem.
 Last week marked a giant step in that direction when President Trump declared the epidemic to be a national emergency.

 Read on to learn more about this declaration and how it could affect the fight against opioid addiction in the months to come.

 The White House Commission on the Opioid Epidemic

 President Trump’s declaration came after the White House commission in charge of examining the opioid epidemic released their findings in a letter to the president.
 After meeting with and listening to a wide variety of politicians, addiction specialists, nonprofits, and more, the commission outlined several recommendations for action — starting with a call on the president to declare a national emergency.